 Xstate Energy Limited ("Xstate Energy") holds working interests in assets owned and operated by Blue Sky Resources Limited ("BSRL"), a Canadian oil and gas production entity.
-Xstate Energy holds a 25% working interest in the Red Earth and Crest Jinn oil producing assets and lands.
+Xstate Energy holds a 25% working interest in the Crest Jinn oil producing assets and lands.
 BSRL is the operator of the oil production assets and identifies the proportional share of income, expenditure, assets and liabilities attributable to Xstate Energy as a result of operations.
 The operation is considered a joint arrangement for accounting purposes.
 The principal place of business is Alberta, Canada.

-Post year-end, Xstate divested of its 25% working interest in the Red Earth assets, subject to shareholder approval.
+Post year-end, Xstate divested of its 25% working interest in the Crest Jinn assets.